AccelerationistPartyMongolia/party_docs/party_policies.md

 2. Recognizing India as a global Great Power and Asia’s counterpoint to China, participating in India’s “Necklace of Diamonds” strategy and adjusting our diplomacy in accordance to it.
 3. Commitment to party finance exclusively through crowdfunding, while either rejecting or disclosing donations from large corporations or international political interest groups.
 4. In order to further promote greater political pluralism, we will give support and platform to opposition parties that hate us and have democratic ideals not in line with ours.

+## UNDER-DISCUSSION — Policy ideas currently under discussion that we are welcome to new ideas for.

+1. Phenomenon-based learning policy.
+2. Mixed-use high-rise conversion policy.
+3. Khovd industrialization policy.
+4. Volunteer civil service reform policy.